xogroup/bunnybus-cli/README.md

 Lead Maintainer: [Lam Chan](https://github.com/lamchakchan)

 ## Introduction
 This is a command line tool for supporting the BunnyBus ecosystem.
 Support comes in the form of providing a piping utility to bus data via Linux/Unix pipes.
-The implementation of this tool embodies the ideology around building small specialized components to compose better whole.
+The implementation of this tool embodies the ideology around building small specialized components to compose a better whole.

 ## Installation
 ```